SpecFlowOSS/SpecFlowWiki/Troubleshooting-Visual-Studio-Integration.md

 ## Enable Tracing

 You can enable traces for SpecFlow.
-Once the tracing is enabled, a new `SpecFlow` pane is added to the output window showing diagnostic messages.
+Once tracing is enabled, a new `SpecFlow` pane is added to the output window showing diagnostic messages.

 To enable tracing, select **Tools | Options | SpecFlow** from the menu in Visual Studio and set **Enable Tracing** to 'True'.